bbayles/python-pure-cdb/docs/compat.rst

 in `init()` and `cdbmake()`.
 This module does not.

-The `cdb` objects (returned by the `init()` function) and the `cdbmake` objects close their open file objects at interpreter exit.
+The `cdb` objects (returned by the `init()` function) and the `cdbmake` objects close their open file objects when they are garbage collected.
 You may call the `._cleanup()` method on either one to close the objects yourself (this method is not avaialble when using the `python-cdb` package).